tomdehavas/computology/README.md

 # computology
-Computology.org is a website intended to provide some entry point into computing.
+Computology.org is a website intended to provide some entry point into computing but also as a place to keep my own notes when I have found out stuff I really would like to remember.
+It is truely a bit of a mess but seems to have attracted googles attention enough to be notices.
+Despite a long programming career (First programmed about 1978) I have not used GitHub before and so this is my first experience of it.
+Apologies for the messes I am likely to make.
+All comments welcome.
+"Praise is good for my ego but critisism is good for my business" so plenty of the latter please.